 Transportation Costs - There are no daily transportation costs for those students living on campus.

-Students commuting from the greater Richmond area should anticipate transportation costs of approximate-ly \$780 per academic year.
+Students commuting from the greater Richmond area should anticipate transportation costs of approximately \$780 per academic year.

-Satisfactory Academic Progress - Randolph-Macon financial aid recipients are expected to complete a minimum number of credit hours each acade- mic year, not to exceed five years.
+Satisfactory Academic Progress - Randolph-Macon financial aid recipients are expected to maintain satisfactory academic progress for financial aid, not to exceed five years.
 The chart on the next page outlines the minimum levels required.
-Students not meeting these standards will be ineligible to receive federal, some state, private, and institutional financial aid until such time as they again earn sufficient credit to meet the criteria.
+Students not meeting these standards will be ineligible to receive federal, some state, private, and institutional financia aid until such time as they again earn sufficient credit to meet the criteria.
 Credit hours earned at another institution and accepted by Randolph-Macon College will be included in these minimums for transfer students.
 Please note that only grades received at Randolph-Macon are used in calculating your cumulative grade point average.